kdeldycke/awesome-engineering-team-management/readme.md

 - [Fizz Buzz Test](https://wiki.c2.com/?FizzBuzzTest) - “Designed to help filter out the 99.5% of programming job candidates who can't seem to program their way out of a wet paper bag.”

-- [FizzBuzz 2.0: Pragmatic Programming Questions for Software Engineers](https://triplebyte.com/blog/fizzbuzz-2-0-pragmatic-programming-questions-for-software-engineers) - Or how five multiple-choice questions easily separate the real software engineers from the rest.
+- [FizzBuzz 2.0: Pragmatic Programming Questions for Software Engineers](https://triplebyte.com/blog/fizzbuzz-2-0-pragmatic-programming-questions-for-software-engineers) - Five multiple-choice questions to easily separate the real software engineers from the rest.

 - [FizzBuzz Enterprise Edition](https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition) - A satire of over-engineering for the sake of enterprise-grade software.